Donald Trump Gets Back On The Campaign Trail With Packed Florida Rally

 His Democratic opponent, Joe Biden, is ahead in the polls by an average of 10.4 points as of Friday, according to FiveThirtyEight.
 Trump is also reportedly losing support from seniors, who are the most vulnerable demographic in a pandemic that, as of October, has killed more than 214,000 Americans.

 Florida is a crucial state for Trump’s campaign: not only as an opportunity to regain support from its older population but also because he needs 270 electoral college votes to win the White House.
 Florida, with 29 votes in the electoral college, is one of the key states up for grabs, behind only California and Texas.
-Trump is visiting a further three battleground states this week – Pennsylvania (with 20 electoral college votes), Iowa (six) and North Carolina (15).
+Trump is visiting three other battleground states this week – Pennsylvania (with 20 electoral college votes), Iowa (six) and North Carolina (15).

 Biden held his own campaign event on Monday, addressing a socially distanced crowd of car workers in their vehicles in Cincinnati.
 He is also scheduled to appear in Florida on Tuesday.